Observe and record animal behaviour

 • Causes: This behaviour can indicate pain, cognitive decline (in older cats), or stress due to environmental changes.

-• When to Watch: Restlessness combined with vocalization or excessive grooming can be a sign of underlying physical or psychological issues.
+• When to Watch: Restlessness combined with vocalization or excessive grooming can indicate underlying physical or psychological issues.

 • Abnormal Behavior: Dogs may develop compulsive behaviours such as tail-chasing, excessive licking, spinning in circles, or pacing.